mcmire/notion-capture/README.md

 Here are the outstanding items so far:

 * Delete content from repo that gets deleted on Notion
-* Add little API that blog repo can use to pull data
+* Add a little API that a blog repo can use to pull data

 ## Author/License